A server is a powerful device or software that provides services to other computer servers and their users, often referred to as clients.

 3. Mail Servers

-A mail server is a server that handles the sending and receiving of emails.
+A mail server is a server program that handles the sending and receiving of emails.

-When you send an email, your computer connects to the email server and sends the message.
+When you send an email, your computer connects to the server and sends the message.

-The email server then forwards the message to the mail server of the recipient.
+The server then forwards the message to the mail server of the recipient.

 When the recipient’s server receives the message, it forwards the message to the recipient’s computer.

-Mail servers can also be used to store email messages so that they can be accessed from any computer.
+servers for mails can also be used to store email messages so that they can be accessed from any computer.

 4. Database Servers

-Database servers are often used in tandem with other types of servers and its mainly used to store data in groups using tables.
+servers for database are often used in tandem with other types of servers and its mainly used to store data in groups using tables.

 A database server can be used to store data such as customer information, product information, and inventory information.